Here on Earth (2000)

 Nate’s Grade: C-

-Posted on April 20, 2000, in 2000 Movies and tagged bad movies, bruce greenwood, cancer, chris klein, doomed romance, drama, josh hartnett, leelee sobieski, michael rooker.
+Posted on April 20, 2000, in 2000 Movies and tagged bruce greenwood, cancer, chris klein, doomed romance, drama, josh hartnett, leelee sobieski, michael rooker.
 Bookmark the permalink.
 Leave a comment.